-Enter Now To Win The World's Quickest SUV
+Hurry!
+Only 2 Weeks Left To Enter For Chance To Win Ultimate Tesla Model X

 Our friends at Dream Giveaway haven't left this Model X stock, either.
 What could make it better?
 How about an Unplugged Performance Performance Sports Air Suspension Lowering Kit?
 They've also upgraded the interior and exterior LED lights (a common complaint of Teslas).
 We think you'll agree it's the meanest-looking Model X you've ever seen.

 Dream Giveaway won't stick you with the tax bill on your prize, either.
-The winner will receive $32,000 in cash to help pay Uncle Sam for the privilege of taking home this electric rocket.
+The winner will also receive $32,000 in cash to help pay Uncle Sam for the privilege of taking home this electric rocket.

 Winning this Tesla Model X Performance is as easy as donating to a worthy cause.
 Click here, make a donation, and you're automatically entered to win.
-As an exclusive for Motor1.com readers, Dream Giveaway will even give you 50% more tickets if you donate $25 or more.
-That means a $50 donation will get you 60 tickets total instead of just 40.
+As an exclusive deal for Motor1.com readers, Dream Giveaway will automatically double your tickets if you donate $25 or more.
+That means a $25 donation will get you 40 tickets instead of just 20.

-So click here and make a donation of $25 or more to enter to win this electric SUV.